JasondeWolff/Gauntlet/README.md

 Alternatively, you can right click on the root folder which has this file and in the drop box menu select *"Open with Visual Studio"*

-After opening Visual Studio will start generating the cache, once it completes without errors there should be two targets called *"Gauntlet.exe"* and *"GauntletEditor.exe"*, which are the game and editor runtimes respectively.
+After opening Visual Studio will start generating the cache, once it completes without errors there should be five configurations to pick from:

+- Win64-Editor-(Config)-MSVC
+- Win64-Game-(Config)-MSVC

+Where (Config) is either Debug, Release, or Shipping.
+Editor configurations will include the editor and should not be used for shipping builds.

+There should also be two targets called *"Gauntlet.exe"* and *"Gauntlet.exe (Install) (bin\)Guantlet.exe"*, which are the game runtimes, the latter used to package the project.

+### For RPi/Linux (WIP)

 When switching to the ARM based platform rsync will need to copy all the assets and source files over, this might take a while so if the connection times-out try deleting the cache and re-generating it.